MaulingMonkey/mmk.gamepad/Readme.md

 1. All mmk.gamepad functions should still "work" as if there were no gamepads connected.
 2. This browser may still have compatability bugs even providing the "no gamepads" interface.
 3. This browser implements a gamepad API, but no gamepads work.
+4. You may need to specify `<meta http-equiv="X-UA-Compatible" content="IE=9" />` or better to avoid JS errors.
+5. Edge has some built-in gamepad navigation behavior.  `mmk.gamepad` will disable this by default.

 # Gamepad support